 Agones controller exposes metrics via OpenCensus.
 OpenCensus is a single distribution of libraries that collect metrics and distributed traces from your services, we only use it for metrics but it will allow us to support multiple exporters in the future.

-We plan to support multiple exporters in the future via environement variables and helm flags.
+We plan to support multiple exporters in the future via environment variables and helm flags.

 If you are running a Prometheus instance you just need to ensure that metrics and kubernetes service discovery are enabled. (helm chart values